nodejs/node/doc/api/stream.md

   argument.

 The `_destroy()` method is called by [`writable.destroy()`][writable-destroy].
-It can be overriden by child classes but it **must not** be called directly.
+It can be overridden by child classes but it **must not** be called directly.

 #### writable.\_final(callback)
 <!-- YAML